 1. Cashflow management

 Poor cashflow management is the primary reason for a vast proportion of business failures.
 Many profitable companies find that they are, for all practical purposes, insolvent – simply because of uneven cashflow.
-Your year-end profit and loss sheets are virtually irrelevant here; the key is to have enough cash coming in to meet your necessary expenditure on a month-by-month basis.
+The key is to have enough cash coming in to meet your necessary expenditure on a month-by-month basis.